SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

 * The OOTS data model for specific evidence types will not be used to model paper documents but rather evidence itself, i.e., information required by competent authorities to prove a fact about a citizen or business.
-Therefore, when modelling evidence types, the granularity of the data should be limited to the fact the citizen or business needs to provde to complete a procedure.
+Therefore, when modelling evidence types, the granularity of the data should be limited to the fact the citizen or business needs to provide to complete a procedure.
 The Editors should look for the minimum common denominator when consolidating and analysing (fragments of) data models and information received.
 * The [SKOS Mapping Properties](https://www.w3.org/TR/skos-reference/#mapping) can be used to compare entities or attributes across different models.
 * When selecting the core entities, attributes and relationships, the editors can define thresholds making it possible to decide which of the latter will be mandatory, optional or discarded.
 For instance, if no other Member State mentioned the need for an attribute it should be discarded.